cyrusimap/cyrus-sasl/docsrc/sasl/quickstart.rst

-The library also supports storing user secrets in either a hash database (e.g. Berkeley DB, gdbm, ndbm), LDAP, or in a SQL database (MySQL, Postgres).
+The library also supports storing user secrets in either a hash database (e.g. lmdb, gdbm, ndbm), LDAP, or in a SQL database (MySQL, Postgres).